Flexible yet Sparse Bayesian Survival Models with Time-Varying Coefficients and Unobserved Heterogeneity: Model Specification and Estimation

+where the initial parameter value $\beta_{k0}$ is assumed to come from a normal distribution with mean $\beta_k$ and variance $\theta_k$, i.e. $\beta_{k0} \sim \mathcal{N}(\beta_k, \theta_k)$.
+The random walk specification assumes that the effect of covariates in neighboring intervals will not be vastly different from each other, thereby imposing a degree of smoothness. $\theta_k$, i.e. the variance of the innovations $w_{kj}$, plays a vital role in the degree of smoothness that is imposed through the random walk specification.
+Large variances allow for larger innovation values, thereby implying less similarity in the effect of the covariates on the hazard rate in neighboring intervals, while the inverse holds true for small variances.

-Three interesting special cases arise out of the random walk specification, depending on whether $\beta_k$ and/or $\theta_k$ are equal to zero.
+Taking this idea further, three interesting special cases arise out of the random walk specification.
+These can be differentiated based on whether the mean of the initial value $\beta_{j0}$ (i.e. $\beta_k$), and/or the variance of the innovations (i.e. $\theta_k$), are equal to zero.
 The baseline is the case where both $\beta_k \neq 0$ and $\theta_k \neq 0$.
-This implies that the covariate associated with this parameter has an effect on the hazard and that this effect varies over time.
+This implies that the covariate associated with this parameter already has an effect on the hazard at the origin and that this effect varies over time.
 The second case is when $\beta_k \neq 0$ but $\theta_k = 0$, resulting in a random walk where $\beta_{kj} = \beta_{k,j-1} = \dots = \beta_k$ with probability $1$.
 This means that the corresponding covariate has an effect on the hazard rate, however this effect remains constant at $\beta_k$ over time.
 The third and final interesting case is when both $\beta_k = 0$ and $\theta_k = 0$.
 In this case $\beta_{k0} = 0$ and all subsequent values $\beta_{kj} = \beta_{k0} = 0$ with probability $1$.
-Thus the covariate has no effect on the hazard and this does not change over time, effectively selecting this covariate out of the model.
-A visual example of each of these cases is given in Figure~\ref{fig:betas}.
+Thus the covariate has no effect on the hazard and this does not change over time, effectively removing this covariate from the model.
+A visual example of each of these cases is shown in Figure~\ref{fig:betas}.
 Given a tool that can automatically differentiate between these cases leads to a setup that can choose which covariates to include and which to allow to vary over time.
-This paper uses global-local shrinkage priors to this effect, in the spirit of \cite{bitto2019achieving} and \cite{cadonna2020triple}, among others.
-The exact priors used are discussed in section~\ref{sec:priors}.